UTCSheffield/mcpi_ideas/docs/1_Get_Started.md

 ## Did you see it?

 If not try one more time yourself.
-And the wave for assistance.
+And then wave for assistance.
 ---

 ## Well done

-You have run your first program that messes with Minecraft
+You have run your first program that manipulates Minecraft
 ---

 # The Code Explained